kalavattam/2023_Greenlaw-et-al/results/2022-1025/notebook.md

 ## Notes from meeting with Alison to discuss the `Trinity` work
 - `#QUESTION` The `fastq` files in `${HOME}/tsukiyamalab/alisong/WTQvsG1/Project_ccucinot`, do I need to do anything with them (e.g., regarding the *K. lactis* spike-in and/or 20 S) prior to using them as input with `Trinity`?
     - Can try to give the fastq (contains *K. lactis* and 20 S information in addition to *S. cerevisiae* information)
-    - The two species are largely conserved (if I copied down this note correctly), but there is some notable divergence between the two `#TODO` Follow up with Alison on this
+    - The two species are largely conserved (if I copied down this note correctly), but there is some notable divergence between the two
+        + `#TODO` Follow up with Alison on this
-    - Alison mentioned a genome duplication event: Did it occur prior to the airising of the two species? `#TODO` Follow up with Alison on this
+    - Alison mentioned a genome duplication event: Did it occur prior to the arising of the two species?
+        + `#TODO` Follow up with Alison on this
     - Idea worked out with Alison: Create a combined genome comprised of *S. cerevisiae*, *K. lactis*, and 20 S
         - Align to it
         - Filter out reads aligned to *K. lactis* and 20 S
         - Use the remaining reads, aligned to *S. cerevisiae* as `bam` input to `Trinity`
-            - Could convert from bam to fastq and split by chromosome too... `#TODO` Think about this...
+            - Could convert from `.bam` to `.fastq` and split by chromosome too...
+                + `#TODO` Think about this...
 - `#QUESTION` Are there *K. lactis* reads in these `fastq` files, in addition to *S. cerevisiae* reads? `#ANSWER` Yes, and 20 S reads too
 - `#QUESTION` ...for the `fastq` and `bam` files prior to using them as input for `deepTools bamCoverage`?
 - `#QUESTION` Alison is calling `Trinity` with `--SS_lib_type FR`; however, most strand-specific libraries are generated with the dUTP method, which means they need `--SS_lib_type RF`; therefore, are we sure that `--SS_lib_type FR` is correct here? `#ANSWER` Yes, see the results of your work with `how_are_we_stranded_here` in `results/2022-1025/readme.md`